gristlabs/grist-help/help/widget-calendar.md

 *![widget-calendar-add-widget](images/widget-calendar/widget-calendar-add-widget.png)*
 {: .screenshot-half }

-Configure the widget by selecting the columns in your data table that contain Start Date, End Date (optional), Title and Is All Day (optional).
+Configure the widget by selecting the columns in your data table that contain Start Date, End Date (optional), Is All Day (optional), Title and Type (optional).

 *![widget-calendar-configuration](images/widget-calendar/widget-calendar-configuration.png)*
 {: .screenshot-half }

 ## Adding a new event

-You can add a new event by clicking on the start time for the event in the calendar widget.
+You can add a new event by double clicking the start time for the event in the calendar widget.
 In the popup, you can add a title for the event and modify the start and end time.
 You also have the option to mark the event as 'all day'.

 *![widget-calendar-new-event](images/widget-calendar/widget-calendar-new-event.png)*